gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/amdgpu.md

 `kfd: amdgpu: TOPAZ not supported in kfd`

 may appear.
-If you are not planning to use [Radeon Open Compute](GPGPU#ROCm "Radeon Open Compute"){.wikilink}, this can be safely ignored.
+If you are not planning to use [Radeon Open Compute](GPGPU#ROCm "wikilink"), this can be safely ignored.
 It is not supported in TOPAZ, as they are old GPUs.
 [13](https://github.com/RadeonOpenCompute/ROCm/issues/1148#issuecomment-747849592)
 [14](https://www.reddit.com/r/linuxquestions/comments/yhbbiz/kfd_kfd_amdgpu_topaz_not_supported_in_kfd/)